An assemblage of violins, symbolizing payment orchestration

 No Vendor Lock-In

-Thanks to easy integration, Payment Orchestration Layers can be used to compile a wide selection of PSPs and acquirers.
+Due to easy integration, Payment Orchestration Layers can incorporate a diverse range of PSPs and acquirers.
 This gives customers freedom of choice.
-And it also benefits you as a company: You are not dependent on a singular payment partner.
-Not only does this give you more control over your transaction flows, but it also grants fallback providers in case of payment outages, feature updates, or policy changes that don’t suit you.
-Finally, having a choice yourself puts you in a more favorable position when negotiating pricing and charges.
+And it also benefits you as a company: You are not dependent on a single payment partner, granting a safety net of alternative providers in case of payment outages, feature updates, or policy changes that don’t suit you.

 A magnifying glass over folders, representing payment data analytics